titimariamumu/Notes/CompTIA Aplus/Core 1 Objective 1/ MobileDevices.md

 ## Objective 1.1 - Given a scenario, install and configure laptop hardware and components.
  <a name="1.1"></a>

-Vocabulary
-- **OEM**: Original Equipment Manufacturer
-- **HDD**: Hard disk drive
-- **SDD**: Solid-state drive
-- **SSHD**: Solid-state hybrid drive
-- **Hard drive migration**: The process of copying or cloning data from an old hard drive to a new hard drive
-- **BIOS**: Basic Input/Output System -  a firmware program stored on your computer's motherboard that acts like an interpreter between the operating system and the hardware devices.
-It's the first program that runs when you turn on your computer, initializing the hardware and preparing it for the operating system to take over.
-- **SO-DIMM**: Small Outline Dual In-line Memory Module

 Parts of a Laptop: